-First of all it is important to know which traffic you would like to send to Suricata.
-Traffic that passes your computer or traffic that is generated by your computer.
+First of all, it is important to know which traffic you would like to send to Suricata.
+There are two choices:

+- 1. Traffic that passes your computer - 2.
+Traffic that is generated by your computer.

 If Suricata is running on a gateway and is meant to protect the computers behind that gateway you are dealing with the first scenario: forward_ing.

 If Suricata has to protect the computer it is running on, you are dealing with the second scenario: host (see drawing 2).

 These two ways of using Suricata can also be combined.